Q&A: Reporting Events and Activities That Can Affect Payment of Railroad Retirement Annuities

 - a change in marital status;

-- a child leaving the care of a spouse or widow(er);
+- a child leaving the care of a spouse or widow(er); and

 - a student ceasing full-time school attendance.

-1. How can the awarding of social security benefits result in a railroad retirement annuity overpayment?
+2. How can the awarding of social security benefits result in a railroad retirement annuity overpayment?

 The tier I dual benefit reduction also applies to the annuity of an employee qualified for social security benefits on the earnings record of another person, such as a spouse.
 In addition, the tier I portion of a spouse, divorced spouse, or survivor annuity is reduced for any social security entitlement, even if the social security benefit is based on the spouse’s, divorced spouse’s, or survivor’s own earnings.
-These reductions follow principles of social security law which limit payment to the higher of any two or more benefits payable to an individual at one time.
+These reductions follow principles of social security law, which limit payment to the higher of any two or more benefits payable to an individual at one time.

-2. What other types of benefit payments, besides social security benefits, require dual benefit reductions in a railroad retirement annuity?
+3. What other types of benefit payments, besides social security benefits, require dual benefit reductions in a railroad retirement annuity?

-3. Can post-retirement work activity and earnings cause railroad retirement overpayments?
+4. Can post-retirement work activity and earnings cause railroad retirement overpayments?

 These earnings deductions do not apply to those who have attained full social security retirement age.
-Under the Social Security Act, full retirement age for employees and spouses is age 66 for those born from 1943 through 1954 and gradually increases to age 67 for those born in 1960 or later.
+Full retirement age for employees and spouses is age 66 for those born from 1943 through 1954 and gradually increases to age 67 for those born in 1960 or later.
 Full retirement age for survivor annuitants ranges from age 66 for those born from 1945 through 1956 to age 67 for those born in 1962 or later.

 A spouse benefit is subject to reductions not only for the spouse’s earnings, but also for the earnings of the employee, regardless of whether the earnings are from service for the last pre-retirement nonrailroad employer or any other post-retirement employment.
 An annuity paid to a divorced spouse may continue despite the employee’s work activity.
 However, the employee’s non-railroad earnings over the annual earnings exempt amount may reduce a divorced spouse benefit.

-4. How do post-retirement work activity and earnings affect disability annuities?
+5. How do post-retirement work activity and earnings affect disability annuities?

-Any work performed by a disabled annuitant - whether for payment or not - may be considered an indication of recovery from disability, and, therefore, must be reported promptly to avoid potential overpayments.
+Any work performed by a disabled annuitant - whether for payment or not - may be considered an indication of recovery from disability, and, therefore, must be reported promptly to an RRB field office to avoid potential overpayments.

-5. What effect does railroad work have on an annuity?
+6. What effect does railroad work have on an annuity?

-6. What should be done when a railroad retirement annuitant dies?
+7. What should be done when a railroad retirement annuitant dies?

-An RRB field office should be notified immediately upon the death of any retirement or survivor annuitant.
+An RRB field office should be notified immediately upon the death of any railroad retirement or survivor annuitant.
 Payment of a railroad retirement annuity stops upon an annuitant’s death and the annuity is not payable for any day in the month of death.
 This is true regardless of how late in the month death occurs and there is no provision for prorating such a payment.
 Any payments received after the annuitant’s death must be returned.
 The sooner the RRB is notified, the less chance there is of payments continuing and an overpayment accruing.
-The RRB would also determine whether any survivor benefits due are payable by the RRB or the Social Security Administration.
+The RRB would also determine whether any survivor benefits due are payable by the RRB or SSA.

 9. Can an annuitant contest a decision that he or she has been overpaid?